tweag/inline-js/NOTES.md

 What happens when that JavaScript function is called:

-- The Haskell function can be exported as either an async or sync JavaScript function.
-The async way is recommended.
+- The Haskell function can be exported as an async JavaScript function.
 When the JavaScript function is called, it queries the previously cached type information to decide how to marshal the arguments and construct the `HSEvalRequest` payload.
 The request is sent, and the function returns a `Promise` which fulfills or rejects when the corresponding `HSEvalResponse` is sent back.
-- In some cases, you really really want the JavaScript function to be a sync
-  one: for instance, WebAssembly import functions can't be async.
-In that case, the JavaScript function will block until the result is available.
-The blocking mechanism is implemented by shared buffers and atomics, and that's the only reason why we need the main/worker thread distinction in the eval server.
-It's a very heavy hammer, slow and non-reentrant.